ncomputers/neo/README.md

 provider adapters.
 Each outbox row tracks delivery `attempts` and schedules retries via `next_attempt_at`.
 Failed deliveries use exponential backoff with jitter (roughly 1s, 5s, 30s, 2m and 10m).
-A Redis-backed circuit breaker tracks consecutive failures per destination, opens after the threshold is exceeded and stays open for a cooldown period before a half-open probe is attempted.
+A Redis-backed circuit breaker tracks consecutive failures per destination at key `cb:{hash}`, opens after the threshold is exceeded and stays open for a cooldown period before a half-open probe is attempted.
 The retry count is capped by the `OUTBOX_MAX_ATTEMPTS` environment variable (default: 5).
 Events that exceed this limit are moved to a `notifications_dlq` table for inspection, which records the original event and error.